This article gives you the one actionable secret to Python mastery. You have to do only one thing: read it to the end. 🚀

 This training program is detailed in my Python course which helps you to earn money from your home:

-The reason I recommend to start learning as a Python freelancer is because you are getting paid for being on a path to mastery.
+The reason I recommend starting as a Python freelancer is that you are getting paid for being on a path to mastery.
 And you are not learning for the sake of learning, but solving highly practical real-world problems.